Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Cross Legal Services

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
-Before starting a Small Claims Court lawsuit, questions to consider include:
+Concerns to carefully consider include:

-• What if I lose?
+• What if I lose the lawsuit?

-• What if the Defendant brings a third party claim?
+• What if the Defendant includes a 'third party'?

-• What if I get the name of someone wrong?
+• What if I name someone wrong?

-• What if the case becomes more complicated than first expected?
+• What if the case is more complicated than expected?

-The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
+The concerns listed above, among others, should be very carefully reviewed before bringing a lawsuit.
 Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.

 Get a FREE ½ HOUR CONSULTATION

-Need Help?Let's Get Started Today
+Need Help?
+Let's Get Started Today

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?